|Haseley Manor, Arreton, Isle of Wight, PO30 3AN.

 There are adequate fire extinguishers available in the event of a fire, and a member or members of staff are always available.
 All members of staff will be pleased to answer questions and deal with any problems at any time.

-If first aid is required, there is a first aid kit in the kitchens, and an ambulance can be called from the private wing of the house at any time.
+If first aid is required, there is a first aid kit in the barn kitchen, and an ambulance can be called from the private wing of the house at any time.

 To avoid blocking emergency access, we ask that the cars or coaches of all guests are parked in the car park which is on the right at the end of the hedge in the lane.
 The entrance to the gardens is marked from the car park, and your guests can walk up through the gardens to the courtyard.
 There is however access for disabled drivers behind the wedding barn.
 Cars parked outside the wedding barn may be seen as background in wedding photographs and can block fire access.